SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Discussion

 \section{Discussion}

 \paragraph{Limitations.}\textsc{SWE-fficiency} is primarily Python/Cython changes across nine widely-used libraries; extending to lower-level stacks (C/C++/Rust) requires generalizing our coverage test selection and adding language specific build awareness.
 However, prior Python-only benchmarks (e.g. HumanEval, SWE-bench) have lead to accelerated progress in their respective research directions, and we believe that \textsc{SWE-fficiency} can similarly motivate the research community.
-Finally, while we focus on a controlled CPU-only setup, scaling to longer-running workloads and heterogeneous hardware would further evaluate agent planning and measurement.
+Finally, scaling to longer-running workloads, heterogeneous, non-CPU hardware, and multi-objective (multiple memory and runtime metrics) would further evaluate agent planning and measurement.
 Our curation and measurement methodology, prebuilt containers, performance isolation provide a solid foundation to build upon.

 \paragraph{Conclusion.} We present \textsc{SWE-fficiency}, a repo-level benchmark of 498 optimization tasks across nine widely used repositories.
 Each task combines a performance workload, an expert patch with a significant speedup, and correctness tests covering the expert diff, enabling evaluation of \emph{pass-to-pass} optimization.
-Our pipeline rigorously combines regression and AST filters, coverage-guided test selection, manual workload annotation, and reproducibility checks.
+Our pipeline rigorously combines correctness, static analysis, coverage-guided test selection, manual workload annotation, and reproducibility checks.
 We present our metric, speedup ratio, for expert parity comparison and find that current agents remain well below expert performance.
-Our task containerization integrates with open agent frameworks, and we expose qualitative gaps with LM agents like mislocalization and shortcut bias.
-Our benchmark motivates long-term progress towards autonomous performance engineering and agentic-first codebases.
+Our benchmark artifacts integrate with open agent frameworks, and we expose qualitative gaps with coding agents like mislocalization and shortcut bias.
+Our benchmark motivates long-term progress towards autonomous performance engineering and SWE agents.